kunal10713/Bash-scripting-learning-with-Examples-/Standard_Input_Output_and_Error/README.md

 | stdin  | 0               | Keyboard (or file)  | `command < file.txt`       |
 | stdout | 1               | Terminal (screen)   | `command > output.log`     |
 | stderr | 2               | Terminal (screen)   | `command 2> error.log`     |

+# Understanding 2>&1 and 1>&2
+1. `2>&1`:

+    - Purpose: Redirects stderr (2) to wherever stdout (1) is currently directed.
+    - Usage: command > file 2>&1 redirects both stdout and stderr to file.
+    - Example:

+    ```bash
+    ls non_existent_file > output.log 2>&1
+    ```
+    Here, stdout is redirected to output.log first, and then stderr is redirected to the same location as stdout (which is now output.log).
+This captures both standard output and error messages in the same file.

+2. 1>&2:

+    - Purpose: Redirects stdout (1) to wherever stderr (2) is currently directed.
+    - Usage: Often used when you want standard output to go to the same place as standard error.
+    - Example:
+    ```bash
+    echo "This is an error message" 1>&2
+    ```
+    Here, stdout (1) is redirected to stderr (2), so the message is treated as an error and can be processed or captured separately from regular output.

+# Practical Difference Between 2>&1 and 1>&2
+- 2>&1 is typically used when you want both stdout and stderr to go to the same place (e.g., a log file or another command).
+- 1>&2 is used when you want to redirect regular output to the same destination as stderr, *treating regular output as if it were an error*.